HadoopTW/communities-dashboard/README.md

 communities-dashboard
 =====================

-Collect, Analysis and Display the selected Communities on Facebook, Meetup and Google+
+Collect, Analysis and Display the selected Communities on Facebook, Meetup, LinkedIn and Google+